 Applications & Forms

-To ensure that minimum safety requirements and standards are met, the Building and Safety Bureau requires that most building construction activities – including alterations, replacements, and repair work – obtain proper permits and inspections through the City.
+To ensure that minimum safety requirements and standards are met, the Building and Safety Bureau requires that most building residential, commercial and industrial building and construction activities – including alterations, replacements, and repair work – obtain proper permits and inspections through the City.
 This process ensures the health and safety of our residents and infrastructure.

 A building permit is an official approval from the City that allows you or your contractor to proceed with the construction, alteration, demolition, or repair of any building or structure on your property.
 This process helps to make sure that the proposed project complies with local Zoning and Building Regulations and ensure the safety of current and future owners and occupants.
 Additional requirements may apply in historic districts and coastal zones, in accordance with the City's Zoning Regulations.

-- Building Permit is required to construct ot modify a building or structure.
+- Building Permit is required to construct or modify a building or structure.

 - Electrical Permit is required to install or modify an electrical system